EdDataScienceEES/tutorial-jackegriffin/index.md

 install.packages("palmerpenguins")
 library(palmerpenguins)
 ```
-It's recommended to run `install.packages()` to get the latest version of `data.table` on the CRAN repository.
-But if you want to get the latest development version however, you can get it from GitHub as well.
+It’s a good idea to use `install.packages() to get the latest version of data.table from CRAN.
+However, if you want to access the latest development version, you can also install it from GitHub.
 ```
 # Install using CRAN
 install.packages(data.table)